LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/hello-jasmine.rst

 .. note::

    There are many ways to structure test specifications.
-If you look at the official Jasmine documentation, you'll see specs with different code in place of ``assert.equal``:
+If you look at the official Jasmine documentation, you'll see specs with different code in place of ``assert.strictEqual``:

    .. sourcecode:: js

       expect(hello()).toBe("Hello, World!");

-   We have chosen to use ``assert.equal`` because its syntax is more similar to common testing frameworks in other languages like Java and C#.
-Learning to use ``assert.equal`` will make it easier for you to transition to one of those frameworks later in the class.
+   We have chosen to use ``assert.strictEqual`` because its syntax is more similar to common testing frameworks in other languages like Java and C#.
+Learning to use ``assert.strictEqual`` will make it easier for you to transition to one of those frameworks later in the class.